Fawwazzed777/Enigma-Custom/README.md

 # Archetype-Project-EdoPro-Custom

-This is just a testimony, if you have an error when use the custom card, please contact me on Discord: fawwazzed#8172
+This is just a small project, if you have an error when use the custom card, please contact me on Discord: fawwazzed#8172